 How to Use Reference Values in C++

-Reference values are a form of pointer that has additional restrictions, this makes it useful as the compiler can make certain optimizations.
+Reference values are a form of a pointer that has additional restrictions, this makes it useful as the compiler can make certain optimizations.
 Once a reference pointer has been defined it can’t be moved, so assigning to the reference modifies the original value (except in the case of a const reference which can’t be modified).
 You can use reference values to return more than 1 value from a function, to modify values passed to the function, to pass values efficiently, or to return the address of an array element.

 More than 1 value.
 Most assembly languages return the dividend and the remainder after a division instruction, and there are times when you need both values, so using a function like

 Modify values passed to a function.
-A function reduce that would round a value towards zero (if it is negative it would add 1, if it was positive it would subtract 1).
+A function reduces that would round a value towards zero (if it is negative it would add 1, if it was positive it would subtract 1).
 You could use the code void reduce(int &value) and call it with reduce(n).

 Passing values efficiently.
 If you have a method that takes a string, you can pass it by value or by reference, the problem that you get when passing by value is that it has to make a copy, this could be inefficient since you are allocating memory for the characters, and then freeing the memory as the function exits.
 A reference means that no copy is made, you should use a const reference if the function is not supposed to modify the value.
-For example int value(const string& number, int base) could be used to convert a string to a number (similar to itoa for a char*).
+For example, int value(const string& number, int base) could be used to convert a string to a number (similar to itoa for a char*).

 Returning the address of an array element.
 This allows you to write a class that overloads the , so that you can write code like words[“hello”] += 1.
 You can also use it to search through a binary tree, or another data structure, you might want to return a const reference if you don’t want the code to be able to modify the returned value.

 If you are looking for C++ programming assignment help, we know templates, pointers, references, classes, make files, and anything else you need.
 C++ is the most complex programming language in mainstream use, but also the most powerful, we can handle the complexities and exploit the power so get in touch if you are looking for assistance.
-Of course we can work with other programming languages as well, including interfacing between C++ and other languages, such as Python extensions written in C++ or JNI (Java native interface).
+Of course, we can work with other programming languages as well, including interfacing between C++ and other languages, such as Python extensions written in C++ or JNI (java native interface).
 We can convert code from C++ to Java, or the other way round if you know one language and have an assignment in the other programming language.